jordanisaacs/snowytrees.dev/site/content/blog/controlled-lock-violation-snapshot-isolation.md

 ```

 With a high watermark implementation, it may be faster for Txn A not to allow
-the lock violation so Txn B could immediately acquire the lock and commit.
-If
+the lock violation so Txn B could immediately acquire the lock and commit

-the database does not support two-phase commit and does not use an out of order
+If the database does not support two-phase commit and does not use an out of
-log, it may be better to implement the read dependencies using high watermark.
+order log, it can be simpler to implement the read dependencies using high
+watermark.
+There would still need to be the `CommitDepCounter` and `AbortNow`
+for write dependencies unless those also participated in the high watermark.

 ### Two Phase Commit